 The third time that I brought Bob in, we were chatting after his demonstration, and he offered to teach me hypnotism.
 “I think you’d be good at it, Paul” he said.
 I put him off for a year, then took him up on it after his fourth visit to my dorm.
 I thought it might make a fun hobby.

 As soon as I had the basics, and started practicing with the students that lived in my building, my whole viewpoint changed.
 This was not a hobby, but a powerful skill that had so much more to offer.
 I finished my training during my fifth year as a hall director, told my boss I wouldn’t be returning for a sixth year, and left to start my hypnotism business.

 That was in 2004.
-I’m now going into my fifteenth year as a full-time practicing hypnotist.
-I’ve hypnotized over 15,000 people and performed for over 100,000 people.
+I’ve now spent nearly two decades as a stage hypnotist.
+I’ve hypnotized about 30,000 people and performed for over 150,000 people.
 I feel so blessed to do this work, and I intend to keep hypnotizing people for years and years to come.